superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 * [Stop Mod Reposts (Browser extension)](https://stopmodreposts.org) -- While not currently being maintained, this is an extension that warns you if you're going on a page known for reposting mods.
 It also contains ratings for how malicious some pages are

 # Why I recommend [Prism Launcher](https://prismlauncher.org) over other launchers
 * [Prism Launcher](https://prismlauncher.org) is programmed in C++ and uses a very simple but powerful UI.
-This means less of your computers resources go towards rendering an entire webpage
+This means less of your computers resources go towards rendering an entire webpage(Yes, Modrinth, Normal Minecraft launcher, and Curseforge all use Electron, which is basically Chrome/Chromium with a bunch of extensions)
-* [Prism Launcher](https://prismlauncher.org) isn't locked to a specific mod distribution platform, you can use modpacks from several sources, and install mods directly from both Modrinth and if you need, Curseforge without needing to open a webpage
+* [Prism Launcher](https://prismlauncher.org) isn't locked to a specific mod distribution platform, you can use modpacks from several sources, and install mods directly from both Modrinth and if you need, Curseforge without needing to open a webpage*(if the mod doesn't block downloads from external launchers- yes this is a thing that CurseForge does)
 * [Prism Launcher](https://prismlauncher.org) has a function over form UI.
 It's not pretty and might be a bit confusing at first but once you get used to it, it's really fast and really nice to use
 * [Prism Launcher](https://prismlauncher.org) can be used portably
 * [Prism Launcher](https://prismlauncher.org) is cross platform, You can use it on arm systems or even use it's official flatpak package to run it on a Steam Deck